Security

 But it's not all about security in the usual sense.
 Keeping your database on-line can also be a threat to the very survival of your business in another way.

 Can you imagine having a dispute with your aggregator, franchisor or other service provider?
 Would they have the ability to cut you off from your database?
-There have been many cases where this has happened and it has presented a serious risk to the businesses affected.
+We have heard of several cases where this has happened and it has presented a serious risk to the businesses affected.
 Even if you left them under good terms, can you guarantee that you will be given all your CRM records, complete with supporting documentation, diary history and commission records?
 Can you rightfully argue that the data is yours or is there a clause (or sufficient ambiguity) in your contract to give them an excuse not to hand everything over?

 LinxCRM gives you back your independence and respects your right to ownership of the data.
 You regain control of your database.
 You even have the option of buying the software outright so you can use it indefinitely without further cost if you wish.
 You also get the substantial bonus of having a system which will independently check your commissions.